US lawmakers want to ban all hemp products containing THC

 This time, however, stakeholders are on high alert.

-«If this amendment is adopted, it will destroy the entire’american hemp industry and will set back by a decade the progress made towards full legalization of cannabis »warned Jim Higdon, co-founder of Cornbread Hemp, in a statement to Marijuana Moment.
+«If this amendment is adopted, it will destroy the entire’american hemp industry and will set back by a decade the progress made towards full legalization of Cannabis »warned Jim Higdon, co-founder of Cornbread Hemp, in a statement to Marijuana Moment.

 A transition to industrial hemp only